chomuni/hello-world/README.md

 # hello-world
-teach myself how to code
+Teach myself how to code.
+I'm starting to code right now!
+HTML, CSS and JS will be the first programming languages!